Michelangelo’s ceiling in the Sistine Chapel

-Michelangelo's stunning Sistine Chapel frescos are the undisputed highlight of a visit to the Vatican Museums in Rome.
+Here’s my guide to Michelangelo’s stunning Sistine Chapel frescos.
+His frescos are the undisputed highlight of a visit to the Vatican Museums in Vatican City.
 The chapel boasts some of the most famous paintings in the history of art.
-It's a room of unrivaled artistic creation.
+It’s a room of unrivaled artistic creation.

 In this Vatican guide, I unfold and explain the Sistine Chapel.
 I give you an overview and analysis of Michelangelo’s beautiful High Renaissance frescos, so you’ll know what you’re looking at when you visit.